irisgali/docs/docs/community/overview.md

 # Overview

 [Docker](https://www.docker.com/){target=_blank} allows the allocation of a specified amount of __CPU__ memory for a container.
 This is achieved by specifying the required memory as a flag.
-E.g., `docker run --memory 1GB`.
+E.g., `docker run --memory 1g`.

-However, there is no equivalent Docker flag for allocating a specified amount of __GPU__ memory. _Run:AI Docker_ is an extension of Docker that allows the user to isolate a portion of the GPU memory for a specific container.
+However, there is no equivalent Docker flag for allocating a specified amount of __GPU__ memory. _Run:AI Docker_ is an extension of Docker that allows the user to isolate a portion of a GPU or a certain amount of GPU memory for a specific container.

 _Run:AI docker_ is the community edition of the _Run:AI orchestration and virtualization platform_

 The command `runai-docker` is a wrapper on top of `docker` with additional support for GPU memory virtualization.
 Any `docker` command would work as-is with `runai-docker`.